1: Get your paperwork straight.

 3: Dimension and weight accuracy.

-Be very accurate on your dimensions and weight, especially if you ship LCL (Less than Container Load).
+Be very accurate on your dimensions and weight when importing products, especially if you ship LCL (Less than Container Load).
 International Freight Forwarders plan their loading of the containers based on these numbers.
 If you misquote, or “guesstimate”, you are likely to throw off the numbers for the carrier, causing them undue strain.
 As most things are floor loaded (meaning no pallets) when shipped overseas, every measurable square inch is used.
 If your numbers are incorrect by more than a percentage or two, you could find your shipment delayed until the forwarder decides to ship another container that will accommodate your shipment.

 4: Research your bond options.